openstax/response-validator/README.md

 `VALIDATOR_SETTINGS=../data/dev.cfg gunicorn "validator.app:create_app()"`

-Note that this one can get confusing with relative paths, since flask  uses directory the app is imported from (in this case, `validator`) as the config path when interpreting environment variables, while paths inside such files will be based on the python current working directory.
-When in doubt, use full paths:
+Note that this one can get confusing with relative paths, since flask  uses the directory the app is imported from (in this case, `validator`) as the config path when interpreting environment variables, while paths inside such files will be based on the python current working directory.
+When in doubt, use full
+paths:

 `VALIDATOR_SETTINGS="$PWD/data/dev.cfg" gunicorn "validator.app:create_app()"`